 - Algebra: 25 questions - 30 minutes - 2 attempts

 - Precalculus: 25 questions - 30 minutes - 2 attempts

 - Calculus Concepts: 15 questions - 20 minutes - 2 attempts

 Depending on your knowledge of mathematics, you may need to take only two or three of the question sets; do not be worried by this.
 Continue until you reach the Final Grade Report page that reads "Thank you for completing the Widener Mathematics Assessment.
 You have achieved a level of X." This is your confirmation that you have finished.
-You can check your placement on Campus Cruiser a few days after you complete the assessment: Campus Cruiser>webadvisor>Test Summary.
+Note that your score is only shown on each grade report.
+After the assessment is completed, we will add your results to your student record.
+You can check your placement on Campus Cruiser a few days after you complete the assessment: Campus Cruiser>WebAdvisor>Student Services: Academic Profile: Test Summary.

 Before you begin, please read the Instructions carefully.

 - Extended Time Mathematics Assessment uses the same procedure, but the time limits are 45 minutes for Practice, Algebra, and Precalculus and 30 minutes for Calculus Concepts.

 - The assessment must be taken on a computer, not a tablet or phone.